-- Add a new part, and browse to the bladelogic.keystore file inside the /br/deployments directory on one of your Application Servers.
+- Add a new part, and browse to one of the bladelogic.keystore files inside of the /br/deployments directories on one of your application servers.
 Move it to the selected parts area and click OK.

 - After the Component Template is created, open the Template and click the Parts tab at the bottom.